uwetom/Principles-of-3D-Maya-tutorials/worksheet_4_textures.md

 ![cactus with stretched material on it](images/worksheet_4/stretched_material.jpg)

 ## UV mapping

+UV mapping should be done after you have completely finished modeling.
+If you make any changes to your mesh you may need to re-map all or part of your model.

 The easiest solution to this is to use automatic mapping.
 - With the cactus still selected, select **UV > Automatic** from the top menu